anthony0000/php-terminal-script/README.md

-# The Big Store Interview
+# PHP terminal script example
 RUN the command "php parser.php -help" in your terminal